GoogleCloudPlatform/magic-modules/docs/content/docs/getting-started/provider-documentation.md

 You can expect markdown to be rendered in a similar way to READMEs in GitHub.
 When in doubt, you can test how some markdown will be rendered using the testing tool in the Doc Preview Tool mentioned above.

-Something usedul to be aware of are [callouts](https://developer.hashicorp.com/terraform/registry/providers/docs#callouts), that allow blue, yellow and red (warning) sections to be used for important information.
+Something useful to be aware of are [callouts](https://developer.hashicorp.com/terraform/registry/providers/docs#callouts), that allow blue, yellow and red (warning) sections to be used for important information.
 To see how they're rendered, paste the markdown below into the Doc Preview Tool.

 ```markdown
 -> **Note** This callout is blue